Car Maintenance Budget: The Ultimate Guide to Saving Money

 Extended warranties can help cover the cost of big repairs, but they also cost money upfront.

-Before you buy an extended warranty, think about your car’s age, mileage, and how long you plan to keep it.
-If your car is new or has low miles, it might not need an extended warranty.
-But if your car is older or you plan to keep it for a long time, an extended warranty could save you money on expensive repairs like engine or transmission work.
+Before buying an extended warranty, consider your car’s age, mileage, and how long you plan to keep it.
+If it’s new or has low miles, you might not need extra coverage.
+But for an older car or one you’ll keep for years, an extended warranty can help protect your car maintenance budget from big repair costs like engine or transmission work.

 Estimate Repair Costs: What to Expect